 In accordance with CEQA Guidelines Section 15073, the Draft EIR was made available for a public comment period beginning on February 14, 2025, and ending at 5PM on March 31, 2025.
 The DEIR was available online for the entirety of the public review period.

-Five comments were received.
-A copy of the comments and responses will be provided as part of the Final EIR at the next Planning Commission meeting.
+Final EIR